Sari Marjamäki

 Sari Kristiina Marjamäki née Fisk (born 17 December 1971) is a Finnish retired ice hockey forward.
 She played 217 matches as a member of the Finnish national team and represented Finland at sixteen top-level international competitions: three Olympic women's ice hockey tournaments, eight World Championships, and five European Championships.
 She won an Olympic bronze medal in the inaugural women's ice hockey tournament at the 1998 Winter Olympics, six World Championship bronze medals, four European Championship gold medals, and one European Championship bronze medal.

+Playing career

-Marjamäki's career in the Naisten SM-sarja spanned 401 matches across 23 seasons.
-She played with the Ässät, the Ilves, and the Espoo Blues and won four Finnish Championship (SM) gold medals, two SM silver medals, and four SM bronze medals.
-Over her 23 seasons in the Naisten SM-sarja, Marjamäki scored 339 goals and tallied 253 assists for a 592 regular season career point total and sole possession of fifth on the Naisten SM-sarja all-time career points list (excluding statistics after the league renamed to Naisten Liiga in 2017).
+Marjamäki's career in the Naisten SM-sarja (NSMs; renamed Naisten Liiga in 2017) spanned 23 seasons and was played with Porin Ässät, Tampereen Ilves, and the Espoo Blues.
+She amassed four Finnish Championship (SM) gold medals, two SM silver medals, and four SM bronze medals.
+Across her 23 seasons in the league, Marjamäki scored 339 goals and tallied 253 assists for 592 points in 401 regular season games.
+As of 2024, she holds sole possession of seventh on the league's all-time regular season points totals.